Learning from Videos for 3D World: Enhancing MLLMs with 3D Vision Geometry Priors: Data preparation

 \myparagraph{LLaVA-Video-178K (LLaVA-Hound Split).} For each input video, we sample frames with a sampling rate of 2 FPS, while constraining the total frame count between 4 and 8 through adaptive sampling.

-\myparagraph{3D Scene Understanding.} For ScanRefer, we uniformly sample 24 frames for each scene, while for Scan2Cap, we uniformly sample 16 frames per scene.
+\myparagraph{3D Scene Understanding.} For both ScanRefer and Scan2Cap, we uniformly sample 32 frames for each scene.
 For 3D video object detection, each entry in the training set contains 4 consecutive frames sampled at 1 FPS.